StevenClontz/clontz.org/pages/teaching/mathfest.md

 Time estimates calculated using [Niram.org](http://niram.org/read/).

+Slides from this workshop will be made available at a later date.

 ## Workshop: Mathematical Puzzle Programs: Outreach and Recruitment with Puzzles

 Participants in this workshop will get to play an abbreviated version of the